Conservation Area News!

 At a cabinet meeting at Babergh District Council in March 2019 the committee unanimously voted to accept the Conservation Area Appraisal drafted by Patrick Taylor in 2018 - subject to a public consultation on enlarging the CA following recommendations in Mr. Taylor's document.
 Babergh have now issued the proposed boundary, with the consultation closing at 5pm on Friday 14th June 2019.
 Please see the Conservation Area page for more details.

 Great Waldingfield, in the heart of Constable and Gainsborough country, is situated about three miles north-east of Sudbury on the B1115 to Lavenham, and has a present population of about 2000.
 Mentioned in the Domesday book (when it was known as Walingafella Magna), its origins go back even further, with plentiful evidence of Bronze Age settlements.

-In the latter part of World War II, Great Waldingfield was home to the 3000 or so men and women of the 486th Bomb Group of the USAAF 8th Air Force (the 486th Bombardment Group (Heavy) to give it its full title), with B-17 Flying Fortresses and B-24 Liberators flying over 6000 sorties.
+In the later part of World War II, Great Waldingfield was home to some 3000 men and women of the 486th Bomb Group of the USAAF 8th Air Force (the 486th Bombardment Group (Heavy) in full), with B-17 Flying Fortresses and B-24 Liberators flying over 6000 sorties.

 Along with other nearby villages and local picturesque settings Great Waldingfield was chosen for the filming in July 1994 of an episode of the BBC series "Lovejoy", (Series 6 Episode 2: "Day of Reckoning" - originally planned as Episode 8).
 Sadly the script required the action (based in and around the church) to take place during the hours of darkness so it is quite difficult to identify the relevant pieces in the programme, but they are at around the 30-minute mark.